UnitedCTF/UnitedCTF-2021/challenges/programming/esolang/README.md

 ## Challenges

 Given the scale of the repo, challenges were split off into `./challenges`.
-The challenges should be prefaced by this overview, provide the specification document, and a link to the website.
+The challenges should be prefaced by the previous overview, provide the specification document, and a link to the website.
+Additionally, a comment needs to be added regarding the irregular flag format that is `[A-Z_]*`.
+The base format is provided as `./challenges/FORMAT.md`.

 ## Resources